statikfintechllc/Ascend-Institute/README.md

 If you know how to think in loops, act in silence, and write code that rewrites itself — fork the repo, and send a PR.

 If you’re Elon, just click the star.
 We’ll know it was you.

+## License

+This project is licensed under the Apache License 2.0.
+You are free to use, modify, and distribute this software,
+but you must retain attribution and cannot use the name "Ascend-AI"
+or "Statik" to promote derived products without permission.

+See the [LICENSE](./LICENSE) file for full terms.